 Additional artistic creations including an interpretive mural to complement the Tasmanian flora and fauna depicted in the 78 pathway mosaics have been added since the official opening.

-In January 2019 Working Art Space Sheffield (WASS) was informed by The Tasmanian Community Fund (TCF) that it’s Mosaic Pathway had been chosen as one of only 13 projects to feature in a special promotional video (see below for our section of the video) being made to celebrate the distribution of One Hundred Million Dollars by the TCF to worthy community-based initiatives within this state.
+In January 2019 Working Art Space Sheffield (WASS) was informed by The Tasmanian Community Fund (TCF) that it’s Mosaic Pathway had been chosen as one of only 13 projects to feature in a special promotional video being made to celebrate the distribution of One Hundred Million Dollars by the TCF to worthy community-based initiatives within this state.

 This is a huge honour given that nearly three thousand projects have been the recipients of TCF financial support since its inception in 1999.